ayomide20000005/policy/README.md

 ## How it works

-1. Describe your AI system's domain and use case
+1. Describe your AI system's domain and use cases
 2. Select a safety level and target model
 3. Policy generates a reasoning flow diagram and a Python pipeline
 4. Download and plug the pipeline directly into your AI system